- Richard F. Celeste, Former U.S. Ambassador to India & Governor of Ohio

 FOR ATTORNEYS NOT ADMITTED TO PRACTICE LAW OUTSIDE THE U.S., the State Bar of California probably is not ideal unless the applicant has earned an LL.M. degree from a California law school.

 There are two sets of guidelines for foreign-trained law students: one set for those who received a first law degree from a law school outside the U.S. and another set for those who have completed some study, but did not receive a degree.
-The rules summarized here only apply to those who have completed a degree since that is also a requirement for admission into the Moritz LL.M. program.
-Law students in this category must submit the following to the State Bar’s Office in Los Angeles:
+The rules summarized here only apply to those who have completed a degree outside of the U.S. since that is also a requirement for admission into the Moritz LL.M. program.
+Potential applicants in this category must submit the following to the State Bar’s Office in Los Angeles:

 - A completed “Registration as a Foreign Educated General Applicant” form with the required $108 fee;